What different types of Family Plans are available from the phone companies?

 Who are Yomojo and why are their plans so ‘Family friendly’ ?

 Yomojo are a brand you might not be that familiar with.
-They have set their stall around facilitating family phone plans and they’re doing well by targeting this group of users.
+Recently, they have set their stall around facilitating family phone plans and they’re doing well by targeting this group of users.

-Yomojo have a number of features which lend themselves well to families.
+Yomojo have a number of features built into their plans which lend themselves well to families:

-- They offer discounts when you add more than one SIM to your ‘account’
+- They offer discounts : When you add more than one SIM to your ‘account’ – up to a maximum of 6 SIMs for a 15% discount.

-- They have special ‘Kids Safe’ software which helps parents manage the risks of giving their child a phone
+- They have special ‘Kids Safe’ software: FamilyEye software helps parents manage the risks of giving their child a phone – enabling them, for example, to install a ‘white list’ of websites they can visit and a blacklist of those they should not.

 Why are ‘$10 per month’ phone plans good for families?

-In 2019, a number of phone companies now offer ‘pocket money’ phone plans with small data allowances – typically in the order of 1GB of mobile 4G data.
+In 2019, a number of phone companies now offer ‘pocket money’ phone plans with small data allowances – typically in the order of 1GB or 2GB of mobile 4G data.

 What are the alternatives to a family plan?